northeastern-rc/rc-public-documentation/docs/source/best-practices/index.md

 (home-directory-storage-quota-index)=
 ## Home Directory Storage Quota
-Learn about storage quotas and how to manage your home directory effectively.
+Learn about storage quotas and how to manage your {term}`home directory` effectively.

 - **Quota Limits**: Understanding your storage allocation.
 - **Managing Storage**: Tips for maintaining an efficient workspace.